In-disBEALief/ratgdo-android/README.md

 The app connects to the ESPHome Web API's `/events` endpoint and keeps a persistent SSE stream open for the lifetime of the app's foreground session.

-- `SseManager` — runs on a background thread, parses the SSE stream line by line, and fires callbacks to `MainActivity` on connection, door state changes, and disconnection
+- `SseManager` — runs on a background thread, parses the SSE stream and fires callbacks to `MainActivity` on connection, door state changes, and disconnection
 - `MainActivity` — implements `SseManager.SseListener` and updates the UI on the main thread via `runOnUiThread()`
 - `SettingsActivity` — single screen for configuring the device IP, persisted via `SharedPreferences`
 - `RatgdoConstants` — shared constants class for SharedPreferences keys